Are you thinking of leaving your nine-to-five job and getting into freelancing?

 7 Things You Need to Know Before Becoming a Freelancer

+Embarking on a freelancing career, or any new career for that matter needs ample preparation.
 You don’t just dive into the water without knowing its actual depth and temperature or you’ll be risking life and limbs.
 That’s why we’ve prepared a checklist for you to help ease you into the freelancing world:

 1. Identify and Continuously Develop Your Marketable Skills

 You cannot just throw your hat into the freelancing arena with no qualifications.
 You will be instantly devoured by the competition if you don’t have the necessary skills to triumph, or at the very least, survive.
 What are you good at?
 Do you have a writing talent?
 A knack for graphic design?
 An aptitude in programming?
 Identifying what you can do is like determining the product you can sell in the freelance market.
 But that is just the first step.
 You also have to work on improving your skills day after day.
 NBA legend Larry Bird is one of the best shooters of his era, yet he continuously practices by taking hundreds of shots every single day.